 Starting small has less risk and more flexibility.
 It can help you gather data and decide if and how to send more text messages.
 For example, start by sending one message to a smaller sample of your audience and track their resulting behavior.

 At a minimum, make sure to get feedback on your message content from staff, community-based organizations, and, ideally, from people who receive the texts themselves to ensure your messages are clear and actionable.

+Add information call-out within a box with rounded corners to call attention to it //

+“A tip from the Notify.gov partner team – Answer these questions: When do you want to text them?
+Not a date, but what action or conditions will trigger the sending of messages.
+What action do you want the audience to take?

 Measure performance